Metaphysics0/rizzGPT/README.md

 ## TODO:

-Fix the shadcn bug

-1. Ability to upload matches bio
-2. Block history page for non-paying users
+1. Localization!
+Add language selector + init project in user's device language.
-3. AI Profile Optimizer page (pro only)
+2. AI Profile Optimizer page (pro only)
-4. Create pricing tiers, reflect in profile dropdown.

 - E2E Gumroad subscription flow
 - Refactoring the DB to have a relationship of user.subscriptions, instead of the code duplcation for user & { subscription: Subscription }